Torbjørn Heggem

-Torbjørn Lysaker Heggem (born 12 January 1999) is a Norwegian footballer who plays as a defender for Italian Serie A club Bologna and the Norway national team.
+Torbjørn Lysaker Heggem (born 12 January 1999) is a Norwegian footballer who plays as a defender for Serie A club Bologna and the Norway national team.
 Primarily a centre-back, Heggem can also play as a left-back.

 Club career

 Early career

 Torbjørn Lysaker Heggem joined Rosenborg in 2014 from Astor.
 He made his debut for Rosenborg coming on as a substitute against Lillestrøm in the 2018 Mesterfinalen.
 In January 2019, Heggem was sent out on loan to fellow Trondheim and Eliteserien club Ranheim.
 Later that year he made his debut in Eliteserien on 19 May, playing the full game which Ranheim won 3–1 away against Sarpsborg 08.
 In January 2021 he joined Sandnes Ulf.

 On 22 December 2022, Heggem signed for Swedish side IF Brommapojkarna.

 West Bromwich Albion

 On 4 July 2024, Heggem signed for EFL Championship side West Bromwich Albion on a three-year contract.
 On 10 August 2024, he made his debut for the club in a 3–1 away win against QPR in the opening league game, and assisted Josh Maja's first goal in the first half.
 He scored his first goal for the club on 8 December 2024, scoring first in a 2–2 draw with Sheffield United.
 He won the 2024–25 West Bromwich Albion Player of the Season award for his performances during the campaign.